College of the Holy Cross

-The College of the Holy Cross is a private, Jesuit liberal arts college in Worcester, Massachusetts.
-Founded in 1843, Holy Cross is the oldest Catholic college in New England and one of the oldest in the United States.
+The College of the Holy Cross is a private Jesuit liberal arts college in Worcester, Massachusetts, United States.
+It was founded by educators Benedict Joseph Fenwick and Thomas F. Mulledy in 1843 under the auspices of the Society of Jesus.
+Holy Cross was the first Catholic college in New England and is among the oldest Catholic institutions of higher education in the US.